 If the baby bib design is not that suitable for your card, here are some other sites with free baby embroidery patterns, charts, designs, … whatever you might call them.
 Hope you can find what you like.
 Or at least, be able to find one that sparks your own imagination so you can make your own design.
 You will find that there are quite a few embroidery pattern out there that are from your grandma’s era.
 However, I found you some other ones that I actually really quite like:

-This is my kind of line drawing that is just perfect for card making, and as you can see it works well with some quilting around it as a wall hanging.
-It’s simple and unique.
-Click this link for the embroidery chart for this darling blue elephant.
+This is my kind of line drawing that is just perfect for card making.
+And, as you can see, with some fabric quilting around the embroidery design, it works well as a wall hanging too.
+It’s simple, unique and happy.

 Sweet & Easy Baby Designs by Carrie from Free Patterns Online.